 - Your injury occurred before 2013

-If you suffered a psychiatric injury due to your work environment or duties,
+If you sustained a psychiatric injury due to your work environment or duties,

 you could be eligible for

 workers’ compensation benefits, so do not hesitate to hire the skilled and knowledgeable legal

 guidance you need during this time.
 At the Law Offices of Wax & Wax,